apache/zeppelin/docs/index.md

 * Usage
   * [Interpreter Installation](./manual/interpreterinstallation.html): Install not only community managed interpreters but also 3rd party interpreters
   * [Interpreter Dependency Management](./manual/dependencymanagement.html) when you include external libraries to interpreter
+  * [Interpreter User Impersonation](./manual/userimpersonation.html) when you want to run interpreter as end user
 * Available Interpreters: currently, about 20 interpreters are available in Apache Zeppelin.

 ####Display System